Can You Receive Workers' Comp for Stress or Anxiety?

 • vocational rehabilitation

-Once you return to work (assuming you can), make sure to ask your employer to take steps to help you, such as making sure your work station is ergonomically correct, or limiting your lifting until you have fully recovered.
-Of course, make sure you follow your doctor's advice about restrictions on your activity at work as you heal from the work-related injury.
+Once you return to work, make sure to ask your employer to take steps to help you, such as making sure your work station is ergonomically correct, or limiting your lifting until you have fully recovered.
+And of course, make sure you follow your doctor's advice about restrictions on your work activities as you recover.

-In some states, you may be able to pursue an state employment or social security disability claim for job-related stress and anxiety, but these claims also set a pretty high bar.
-See Nolo's Disability Site for information on these types of claims.
+In some states, you may be able to pursue a state employment or social security disability claim for job-related stress and anxiety, but these claims also set a pretty high bar.
+Learn more about filing for disability for stress.

 What to Do If You're Suffering Workplace Stress or Anxiety